smorz/time-limit/README.md

 # time-limit
 With the help of this tool, we can restrict children from using their personal computer too much.
-Must be run as a service with nssm.
+Must be run as a service using nssm.